How to challenge students in science lessons?

-When we hear the word challenge, we tend to associate it with top sets and G&T students.
-But challenge is as relevant to students in Set 1 as it is to students in Set 7.
-Challenging students develops their cognition and addresses misconceptions, but it also serves important and often understated roles in student motivation and assessment for learning.
-When we challenge students we find out what they do and do not know; only then can we provide rapid and specific feedback.
+The idea of challenge tends to be associated with top sets and high attaining students.
+But challenge is a concept that is relevant to all students.
+Challenging students can develop their cognition and addresses misconceptions, but it also serves important, and often understated, roles in student motivation and assessment for learning.
+When we challenge students we find out what they do and do not know; only then is feedback possible.

-So, how do we challenge students in the classroom?
+So, how do you challenge students in the classroom?

-We know that learning new knowledge can overload working memory so we need to challenge with care.
-We must make sure resources and time are available to students so understanding becomes rooted in their long-term memory.
+Learning new knowledge can easily overload working memory so we need to challenge with care.
+We must make sure resources and time are available to students so that they can use and think about the new ideas before moving on.

-When I challenge students in lessons I use a simple three-part plan that, fortuitously for science teachers, has the acronym PCR: Preparation, Challenge, Reflection.
+When I challenge students in lessons I use a simple three-part plan that, fortuitously for science teachers, has the acronym PCR: Preparation, Challenge, Rapid feedback

-- Establish what resources students will need to solve the problem e.g. text books, specific websites, practical equipment.
-Challenge often goes wrong when students are expected to somehow ‘discover’ some theory.
-The best challenges involve application of existing knowledge.
+- Establish what resources students will need to solve the problem e.g. textbooks, peers, specific websites, practical equipment.
+Challenge often goes wrong when students are expected to somehow ‘discover’ some theory or abstract idea.
+The best challenges involve application of existing knowledge that may be incomplete or limited in its range.

 Decide on the type of challenge you are going to do.
-Challenge in science lessons can take one of four forms: this is an oversimplification, but it is simple enough to be useful in the classroom, so here goes.
+Challenge in science lessons can take one of four forms.
+Of course, this is an oversimplification but it is simple enough to be useful in the classroom, so here goes.

-- Cognitive conflict – present a scenario that is incompatible with students’ current thinking and then present an alternative idea
+- Cognitive conflict – present a scenario that is incompatible with students’ current thinking and then present an alternative idea.
+This is useful when teaching scientific concepts that are often counterintuitive.
+For example, show students that a tennis ball and a bowling ball will hit the ground at the same time.

-- Off you go… – limit the number of instructions before an open task is set.
-It is best if the outcome is focused so students know when they have succeeded.
-This gives them immediate feedback.
+- Off you go…limit the number of instructions before an open task is set.
+It is best if the outcome is made explicit at the start so that students know when they have succeeded.
+For example, separating a mixture of sulfur, sand and food dyes.

-- Probing questions – ask fundamental questions that promote deep learning e.g. where do the stars go during the day?
+- Probing questions – ask fundamental questions that promote integration and reorganisation of existing knowledge e.g. where do the stars go during the day and why are big fierce creatures rare?
+Other examples of deep questions are here.

-Make feedback specific to the task and not the individual.
-As with most feedback, it is best given to students whilst they are doing the task or soon afterwards.
-This is the basis of good assessment for learning.
-If lots of students are making the same mistake then use direct instruction using the whiteboard to re-teach knowledge, adjust explanations and address misunderstandings.
+The best feedback helps students with learning the subject/key concept.
+It is not overly limited to helping students to get better on only one specific task.
+As with most feedback, it is best shared while students are doing the task or soon afterwards.
+If lots of students are making the same mistake then use direct instruction using the whiteboard to re-teach, adjust explanations and address misunderstandings.
+Remember, if the task is sufficiently well designed students will also get feedback from the task itself.

 The role of challenge as a formative assessment tool, ASE conference, January 2016